-Award(s) will be issued each year provided a suitable applicant can be identified.
-Fellowships will be $2500.
+Up to two fellowships will be awarded annually in the amount of $2,500.
 Fellowship dollars must be used by the recipient to help further their professional development as a future leader.
-Example programs include, but are not limited to, the Great Lakes Leadership Academy and the National Conservation Leadership Program.
+Example programs include, but are not limited to, the Great Lakes Leadership Academy, the Great Lakes Regional Fellowship Program, and the National Conservation Leadership Institute.
 Students are encouraged to suggest additional leadership training opportunities to be considered by the selection committee.
-Travel in support of disciplinary-specific conferences is not appropriate.
-Students must confirm acceptance of this award to the Chair of the Selection Committee prior to release of funding, including acknowledging donor support of the fellowship through a written letter to the respective donor.
-Recipients are expected to acknowledge funding support from the Theodore Roosevelt Fellowship when appropriate (e.g., research presentations, publications, dissertations, theses).
+Use of the fellowship to support travel to disciplinary-specific conferences is not appropriate.
+Funds for this award will be distributed during spring semester after acknowledgement of the award has been received by the respective donor.
+Recipients also are expected to acknowledge funding support from the Theodore Roosevelt Leadership Fellowship when appropriate (e.g., research presentations, publications, dissertations, theses).

 - Must be nominated by a MSU faculty member to be considered.

-- Must be an active student in pursuit of an advanced degree in any college or program at MSU.
+- Must be an enrolled student in pursuit of an advanced degree in any college or program at MSU.

 - Must be interested in acquiring leadership skills relevant to enhancing the sustainability and conservation of fish, water, wildlife, and habitat from local to global scales.

-- Must demonstrate the potential for leadership in a field of study related to conservation and environmental resource management.
+- Must demonstrate leadership potential for a field of study related to conservation and environmental resource management.

-- Preference will be given to individuals who have received fellowships at regional, national and/or international levels (e.g., University Distinguished Fellowship, University Enrichment Fellowship, Environmental Science and Policy Fellowship, National Science Foundation Doctoral Fellowship, Fenske Excellence in Fisheries Management Fellowship).
-Fellowships from University or allied partners which demonstrate scholastic and civic competencies will also be honored
+Preference will be given to individuals who have received fellowships at regional, national or international levels (e.g., University Distinguished Fellowship, University Enrichment Fellowship, Environmental Science and Policy Fellowship, National Science Foundation Doctoral Fellowship, Fenske Excellence in Fisheries Management Fellowship).
+Fellowships from university or allied partners which demonstrate scholastic and civic competencies also will be honored.